-In January 2021, we entered into an agreement (the "CEPI Agreement") with Coalition for Epidemic Preparedness Innovations ("CEPI") for the manufacture and reservation of a specified quantity of CpG 1018 adjuvant.
-In May 2021, we entered into the first amendment (the "Amendment") to the CEPI Agreement.
-The CEPI Agreement, as amended, enables CEPI to direct the supply of CpG 1018 adjuvant to CEPI partner(s).
-In exchange for reserving CpG 1018 adjuvant, CEPI has agreed to provide advance payments in the form of an interest-free, unsecured, forgivable loan of up to \$176.4 million.
-As of December 31, 2022, advance payments totaling \$107.7 million were recorded as CEPI accrual in our consolidated balance sheets.
+In January 2021, we entered into an agreement (together with subsequent amendments, the "CEPI Agreement") with Coalition for Epidemic Preparedness Innovations ("CEPI") for the manufacture and reservation of a specified quantity of CpG 1018 adjuvant.
+In May 2021, we entered into the first amendment to the CEPI Agreement.
+The CEPI Agreement enables CEPI to direct the supply of CpG 1018 adjuvant to CEPI partner(s).
+In exchange for reserving CpG 1018 adjuvant, CEPI has agreed to provide advance payments in the form of an interest-free, unsecured, forgivable loan (the "Advance Payments") of up to \$176.4 million.